velisanri/velisanri/README.md

 # 👋 Hi, I’m @velisanri

-I am a 4th-year Computer Engineering student at Karamanoğlu Mehmet Bey University, focusing on backend development.
-Currently, I am enhancing my skills in backend technologies, particularly with C#, DevExpress, and MySQL.
+I am a Computer Engineering graduate from Karamanoğlu Mehmetbey University, passionate about backend development.
+I specialize in C#, .NET Core, ASP.NET MVC, DevExpress, MySQL, and also have front-end experience with HTML and CSS.

-Additionally, I have a solid foundation in C, C++, Node.js, MongoDB, JavaScript, and Express.js at an intermediate level.
+I’ve built hands-on skills through various academic projects and internships and have a solid foundation in C, C++, JavaScript, Node.js, Express.js, and MongoDB.

+I take pride in writing clean, maintainable code and thrive in collaborative, solution-oriented environments.
+With a strong drive for continuous learning, I aim to contribute to impactful software projects and deliver real value through technology.